three-ball/self-learning/greenlight-further/README.md

 - The `bin` directory will contain our compiled application binaries, ready for deployment to a production server.
 - The `cmd/api` directory will contain the application-specific code for our Greenlight API application.
 This will include the code for running the server, reading and writing HTTP requests, and managing authentication.
 - The `internal` directory will contain various ancillary packages used by our API.
 It will contain the code for interacting with our database, doing data validation, sending emails and so on.
-Basically, any code which isn’t application-specific and can potentially be reused will live in here.
+Basically, any code which isn't application-specific and can potentially be reused will live in here.
 Our Go code under cmd/api will import the packages in the internal directory (but never the other way around).
 - The `migrations` directory will contain the SQL migration files for our database.
 - The `remote` directory will contain the configuration files and setup scripts for our production server.
 - The `Makefile` will contain recipes for automating common administrative tasks — like auditing our Go code, building binaries, and executing database migrations